-A formal referral process is not relevant to I&R assistance.
-Many callers contact the center as the result of conducting an internet search regarding disability topic(s).
+Many callers contact the center as the result of doing an internet search regarding topics for people with disabilities and older adults.
 Others learn about DMC as a reference service through friends, family members, neighbors, classmates, and service providers.

-A substantial data-base of disability-related information and resources has been compiled by the Dayle McIntosh Center.
-This data is preserved in electronic format.
-The data-base is maintained and updated on a regular basis.
-DMC staff also has access to reference systems developed by other entities such as the Orange County Aging and Disability Resource Center.
+DMC’s database of disability-related information and resources has been gathered by the our team of staff and is preserved in electronic format.
+We also have access to reference systems developed by other entities such as the Orange County Aging and Disability Resource Center.

 Program Success Story

-In one instance, DMC was contacted by a deaf woman, who had recently had a baby.
+DMC was contacted by a Deaf woman, who had recently had a baby.
 She was concerned, because she could not hear her baby when he cried.
 The I&R Coordinator told the new mother about a device that is placed under the crib mattress and, when the infant cries, sends a signal to a lamp on the mother’s bedside table, which would blink to alert her to her infant’s distress.
-The deaf mom purchased the device and was able to sleep peacefully knowing that she would be aware when her baby needed her.
+The Deaf mom purchased the device and was able to sleep peacefully knowing that she would be aware when her baby needed her.

 In another instance, a caller requested assistance to locate a resource for aquatic therapy for the purposes of exercise and relaxation.
 Two resources were provided and the contact was able to obtain a membership in one of the programs.